-In addition to the residential uses, the project includes several complementary community amenity spaces 929m2 (10,000ft2) in size that could accommodate a day care and other amenities such as a 'maker' space, and a 465m2 (5,000ft2) local retail space.
+In addition to the residential uses, the project includes several complementary community amenity spaces totalling 929m2 (10,000ft2) in size that could accommodate a childcare and other amenities such as a 'maker' space, and a 465m2 (5,000ft2) local retail space.

 The Master Site Plan includes a neighbourhood park, play area, and a multi-use path around the perimeter of the property.
-The active park spaces, excluding the environmentally sensitive areas, are estimated to be about four hectares (ten acres) in area representing approximately 43% of the total gross site area.
+The active park spaces, excluding the environmentally sensitive areas, are estimated to be about four hectares (ten acres) in area, representing approximately 43% of the total gross site area.

-At present, there are two principal access routes to and from the neighbourhood via Clarke Road/Cecile Drive and Glenayre Drive southbound to Clarke Road in Coquitlam's Burquitlam neighbourhood.
+At present, there are two principal access routes to and from the neighbourhood, via Clarke Road/Cecile Drive and Glenayre Drive, southbound to Clark Road in Coquitlam's Burquitlam neighbourhood.
 Staff identified the importance of developing a transportation access strategy for the neighbourhood.
-An alternate access, along Highview Place to link to St. Johns Street, or to Clarke Street and the Barnet Highway is under consideration.
+An alternate access along Highview Place to link to St. Johns Street or to Clarke Street and the Barnet Highway is under consideration.

-The project includes a number of strengths and challenges which are discussed in the report but the main concerns regarding the project as currently proposed are:
+The project includes a number of strengths and challenges which are discussed in the report but the main concerns regarding the project, as currently proposed, are:

-- 1. Incompatibility with the overall growth strategy under the current OCP and the Council policy regarding prioritizing higher-density development; and - 2.
-Incompatibility, in its current scope, in relation to key Climate Action goals; and - 3.
-Question whether it is compatible with the current and future desired character of the College Park/Seaview neighbourhood.
+- 1. incompatibility with the overall growth strategy under the current OCP and the Council policy regarding Prioritizing Higher Density Development; - 2. incompatibility, in its current form, with key Climate Action goals; and - 3. compatibility with the current and future desired character of the College Park/Seaview neighbourhood.